cbcrg/grape-nf/README.md

 * The file must end in '.gtf'
 * Involved in the task: transcriptome-index, rna-pipeline, flux.
-  * By default is set to the Grape-NF'localization: './tutorial/data/annotation.gtf' `  $ ./nextflow grape.nf --annotation /users/bm/notes.gtf  `
+  * By default is set to the Grape-NF'localization: './tutorial/data/annotation.gtf' `  $ nextflow run cbcrg/grape-nf --annotation /users/bm/notes.gtf  `

 **--primary**